 No one would like to pursue Architecture just because they had peer pressure whereas they are interested in Interior Design.
 Here comes the need for counselling; it is a holistic, developmental program that is designed to help individuals in making and implementing informed educational and occupational choices.

 In Career Counselling, the counsellors inform you regarding various market trends and help you identify your strengths & interests and help you in understanding which career path is best suitable for you depending upon your skills, in the end, the decision is your call.

 Furthermore, one must always keep in mind that career planning involves flexibility and one must be ready to make compromises.
-A tip to ease career planning is to make networks or what we call as networking.
-Talk to seniors, mentors, relatives or anyone who is in the workplace and get an idea of what work they do.
+A tip to ease career planning is to make networks or what we call networking.
+Talk to seniors, mentors, relatives, or anyone in the workplace and get an idea of what work they do.
 How they do it, what led them to that work?
 When you are aware of the market around you and what the employers are looking for, it becomes easy to choose a pathway that leads you to your dream job.

-In the end, the new generation which has so many options to choose from is in a desperate need of career planning.
+In the end, the new generation which has so many options to choose from is in desperate need of career planning.
 The employment market has become so dynamic that it is hard to predict which job will prevail for more than five years.
 Under such circumstances, career planning becomes the need of the hour.